Miami Dolphins make practice squad move

-MIAMI GARDENS, Fla. – The Miami Dolphins today announced they have signed offensive lineman Grant Hermanns to the practice squad.
+MIAMI GARDENS, Fla. – The Miami Dolphins today announced they have signed offensive lineman Lamont Gaillard to the practice squad.

-Hermanns joins the Dolphins after spending the past two seasons on the N.Y.
-Jets' practice squad.
-He was elevated three times this season, appearing in two games.
-Hermanns originally entered the NFL as an undrafted college free agent with the Jets on May 2, 2021.
-He was a four-year starter (2017-20) at Purdue.
+Gaillard (pronounced GILL-yard) was a sixth-round draft pick (179th overall) by Arizona in the 2019 NFL Draft.
+He spent the 2019 season on Arizona's active roster but did not appear in a game, and then played in 13 games with two starts for the Cardinals in 2020.
+Most recently, Gaillard spent most of the 2021 season on Cincinnati's practice squad and was with the Bengals during the 2022 training camp.
+He played collegiately at Georgia, where he was a first-team All-SEC selection in 2018.

 |Name